Simulation-ready models for

 MuJoCo

-Convert 3D assets into models with accurate physics properties for MuJoCo.
+Convert 3D models, images, or text into models with accurate physics properties for MuJoCo.
 AI estimates mass, friction, contact parameters, and generates collision geometry automatically.

 The problem